[Date changed–posted 2/13/23 (last revised 6/15/21)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish an Identity Theft Prevention Program pursuant to the Federal Trade Commission's Red Flag Rules, which implements Section 114 of the Fair and Accurate Credit Transactions Act of 2003 (FACT Act).

-REVIEW: This OP will be reviewed in February of even-numbered years by the Managing Directors of Student Business Services and University Financial Services with substantive revisions forwarded through administrative channels to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Senior Managing Director of Cash and Credit Management Services with substantive revisions forwarded through administrative channels to the Associate Vice President for Financial & Business Services and the Senior Vice President for Administration & Finance and Chief Financial Officer.

 b.
 Creditor is any entity that regularly extends, renews, or continues credit; any entity that regularly arranges for the extension, renewal, or continuation of credit; or any assignee of an original creditor who is involved in the decision to extend, renew, or continue credit.